 Temperament

 Although a short breed, a corgi will behave as if it was a big dog looking to mark his territory.
-A corgi will always be a loyal companion for a family, especially if raised by one from a puppy.
+A corgi will always be a loyal companion for a family, primarily if raised by one from a puppy.

 Grooming